 |Tim Roufs||extended search|

-Paul Buffalo's mother, herself an Ojibwa(1) medicine woman, told Paul, her oldest son, shortly before she died, that she had a dream revealing that one day someone would come to write down their Indian ways of life.
+Paul Buffalo's mother, herself an Anishinaabe(1) medicine woman, told Paul, her oldest son, shortly before she died, that she had a dream revealing that one day someone would come to write down their Indian ways of life.
 She told him that when that time came he should speak of those things she had taught him: "You are the oldest and I have taught you my ways.
 Someday someone will ask you about these things.
 I have dreamed about that.
 Keep these things that I have taught.
 Someday people will want to hear about them again."

-These pages contain those things that Paul's mother had taught him, and those things that he lived and learned and drempt and contemplated.
+These pages contain those things that Paul's mother had taught him, and those things that he lived and learned and dreamt and contemplated.
 It is thus that we have a rare personal statement about some of those beliefs and experiences.

-A descendant of Pezeke, the great "Chief Buffalo" of Lake Superior, Paul Buffalo was born near the fork of the Leech and Mississippi Rivers in 1900.
-On the Fourth of July in 1900.
+A descendant of Bizhiki, the great "Chief Buffalo" of Lake Superior,(3) Paul Buffalo was born at White Oak Point, near the fork of the Leech and Mississippi Rivers in 1900 or 1902.
+On the Fourth of July.
 Or at least that's how they reconstructed it.
-What they really only know is that he was born on the day that the whites were temporarily crazy with celebration.
+What they really only know is that he was born on the day that the whites in Deer River were temporarily crazy with celebration.
 And it is though that he was likely born twice.(4)

 And they were white men in those days.
 He remembers the first white woman that moved into his family's area.
 She was the mother of his life-long friend, whose funeral sermon begins Paul's story in Chapter 1.

 Paul Buffalo participated in the early logging activities of northern Minnesota, and from the 1930s onward acted as a councilman and representative of his people.

 Although baptized in the Christian religion, Mr. Buffalo continued native Indian practices.
 His knowledge of "Indian religion" and ways of life, along with his awareness of present-day concerns and problems, gave him rare insight into the beliefs of his people.